vxksnz/.github/profile/README.md

 # ¡Welcome to my Github Profile!
 ## About me 🥸
-Hi there, i'm Victor Sanchez and i'm in two Universities.
+Hi there, i'm Victor Sanchez and i'm studying at two Universities.
-Im studing Computer Ingeneering and telecommunications engineering, in UAM and UNAM respectly.
+Im studing Computer and telecommunications engineering, in UAM and UNAM respectly.
-The first use i give to this profile y to save my homework or the class projets, Unfortunately i have no aprobe the POO a signature but maybe in a future y update the repository
+The first use i give to this profile is to save my homework or the class projets, Unfortunately i have no aprobe the POO asignature but maybe in a future i update the repository
 <br>
 <div align="center">
   <a href="https://github.com/vxksnz">